Spectroscopic readout of chiral photonic topology in a single-cavity spin-orbit-coupled Bose-Einstein condensate: Author contributions

 \section{Author contributions}

-The research was initiated and led by K.A.Y.; K.A.Y. and G.X.L. analyzed the results; K.A.Y wrote the paper under guidance G.X.L.
+The research was initiated and led by K.A.Y.; K.A.Y. and G.X.L. analyzed the results; K.A.Y wrote the paper under guidance G.X.L and W.M.L.